juliusaka/xfc_btms_saev_controller/README.md

 The VehicleGenerator automaticall determines in generateVehicleSO the maximum charging power based on strings like "FC(150.0|DC)", "XFC(400.0|DC)" the maximum charging power, it therefore searches for the symbols "(" and "|)".
 If you change this format, the function must also be changed.

 ### Sim Broker

 Object, which provides the BEAM-simulation results to charging station simulation.

 - with the initialization, the SimBroker looks for the first line after the start time
 - for every call of *.step()*, the index of the rows from the last simulation time to the next simulation time is determined and a dataframe-slice with all the events happening in between given back.

+### Result Writer

+opens 3 pandas data frames and writes charging station states, vehicle states and events regularily in it.

+Finally, the data frames are saved as .csv files.

+*not finished*

 ## Adaption to use within GEMINI-XFC